eerussianguy/barrels_2012/README.md

 * Lamps (with dynamic light functionality)
 * Anvils
 * Powderkegs (just don't accidentally step on a fire!)
+* Crucibles

+Notes on using the mod:
+* The Curios menu is accessible by pressing 'G' or by clicking the button next to the player in the inventory.
+* Adding an item to the item tag `curios:back` will allow it to be placed on the back.
+Any rendering that is done is custom by me, Curios won't do that automatically.
+* This mod automatically registers renderers for other TFC addons' blocks.
+For example, any `BarrelBlock` instance will receive a renderer on its item.

 This mod requires the [Curios API](https://www.curseforge.com/minecraft/mc-mods/curios).
 This mod requires [TerraFirmaCraft for 1.18+](https://www.curseforge.com/minecraft/mc-mods/tfcraft/)